EnrightLab/gutmetagenome/README.md

 ```

 ### R Analysis of metagenomic Data
-Some R scripts are used to process and analyse the nanopore metagenomic data.
+Some R scripts are used to process and analyse the nanopore metagenomic data from bracken and kraken.

 You can see these scripts in the [nanopore_count_levels](nanopore_count_levels.md) files.